Everything you need to groom your own brows at home | CNN Underscored

 Kimiko Super Fine Eyebrow Pencil Automatique ($29; amazon.com)

 “To begin, use an eyebrow pencil to fill in brows and create your ideal shape.
-I prefer a fine pencil like this because it allows you to be most precise,” says Kimiko Vincent, “Now you can see which hairs fall outside of the shape that you have created as your guide.
-Take out one or two hairs at a time then step back and assess in the mirror.
+I prefer a fine pencil like this because it allows you to be most precise,” says Kimiko Vincent.
+“Now you can see which hairs fall outside of the shape that you have created as your guide.
+Take out one or two hairs at a time, then step back and assess in the mirror.
 If you prefer the softer look of a more natural or undone brow, you’ll want to be particularly careful to only remove hairs that fall far from the core shape you’ve drawn.”

 Joey Healy Essential Tools ($65; amazon.com)

-E.l.f.
+e.l.f.
 Eyelash & Brow Wand ($2; target.com)

 If you haven’t groomed your own brows before, Lucero shares a great pro tip.